 This type of language described in ExploreTrip’s FAQs can be found across the board in the travel industry.
 Similar disclaimers can be found in the terms of the airlines, online travel agencies and with traditional travel agencies.

-Knowing the required travel documents
+Knowing your required travel documents

 The responsibility for knowing and obtaining the proper travel documents lies with the traveler.
 Kim’s case highlights the fact that you also need to check the entry requirements for any country through which your flight may connect.